Squadron (aviation): United Kingdom and Commonwealth

 During the infant years of combat aviation in World War I and specifically with the trench stalemate at the front military aircraft partially took over the reconnaissance role from the cavalry.
 With that in mind the British Royal Flying Corps adopted the squadron nomenclature.
 After the fusion of the Royal Flying Corps and the Royal Naval Air Service into an independent Royal Air Force, the new armed forces branch introduced its own system of ranks, with the commanders of squadrons becoming squadron leaders.

 The rapid sophistication in technology and combat tactics has led to increased requirements and qualifications of the officers in command positions and the commanders of RAF flying squadrons were upgraded in the post-World War II period from squadron leaders to wing commanders.
 Today RAF flying squadrons are battalion-equivalents, while combat and combat service support ground squadrons such as communications or administrative squadrons are company-equivalents and still usually commanded by squadron leaders.

+During the Second World War, a British fighter squadron was a fighting strength of 12 aircraft; this was achieved with about 16 aircraft and 20 pilots assigned to each squadron so the full force could be flown at any time.
+The squadron was subdivided into two flights - A and B, and then into sections of two or three aircraft - Red and Yellow, Blue and Green - for operations.

+Flying units in the Fleet Air Arm and Army Air Corps are also called squadrons.
+In the latter they are company-equivalent units, divided into flights and grouped into regiments.

 In the Air Training Corps of the United Kingdom and many Commonwealth nations, a squadron is a group of cadets who parade regularly.